romanz/electrs/doc/config.md

 You would need to either use a webserver to provide SSL (see _SSL connection_ below), or connect without SSL.
 To tell Electrum to connect to your server without SSL, you need to add `:t` after the port (ie: `localhost:50001:t`).
 Please note that this is not secure and therefore recommended only for local connections.

 Electrs will listen by default on `127.0.0.1:50001`, which means it will only serve clients in the local machine.
 This is configured via the `electrum_rpc_addr` setting and if you wish to connect from another machine, you need to change it to `0.0.0.0:50001`.
 This is less secure though, and the recommended way to access Electrs remotely is to keep listening on `127.0.0.1` and tunnel to your server.

+## Unix domain sockets

+Electrs supports binding and connecting to Unix domain sockets which can provide improved speed and security.
+However not all other services support this now.
+Still, using it is recommended if you can.

+Aside from avoiding the overhead of OS having to handle TCP packets, Unix sockets can provide improved access control and authentication using filesystem permissions.
+For instance, if you're running electrs as `electrs` user, an electrum client as `electrum` user and an untrusted software as `untrusted` user then with TCP the `untrusted` software, should it become malicious, can attack the connection between the Electrum client and electrs by binding the address before electrs has the chance to bind it.
+A Unix socket bound in a directory only writable by the `electrs` user makes this impossible.
+Further, if you're worried about DoS attacks, you can restrict the socket permissions to trusted clients only.

+This feature is currently mainly implemented for use with SSH-tunnelled clients/servers but it should start working right away when other software adds support.
+Here's a list of known software that might start supporting Unix sockets:

+* `bitcoind` has several issues and PRs concerning Unix sockets
+* `prometheus` has an issue requesting Unix sockets open
+* Briefly discussed in an Electrum issue with positive attitude

+There is also a library that can translate between the sockets using the `LD_PRELOAD` hack, if you want to push it.

 ## Extra configuration suggestions